This article includes links which we may receive compensation for if you click, at no cost to you.

 While those features may sound costly, hosting is unbelievably affordable if you choose the right host and package.

-After you secure your domain, WordPress should automatically install (you don’t need to click anything!).
+After you secure your domain and hosting, WordPress should automatically install (you don’t need to click anything!).

 Choose a Theme